 Our current fridge would have stuck out waaayyyyy into the middle of the kitchen area.
 It was just awkward.
 What could I do with that space?
 It was time to do a little kitchen refiguring.

 There just so happened to be a bare wall across from the kitchen where I could move the fridge.

-I didn’t want the fridge to sit alone on the wall and look out of place, so I realized this might be my opportunity to create my own DIY beverage center!
+I didn’t want the fridge to sit alone on the wall and look out of place, so I realized this might be my opportunity to create my own DIY beverage center or coffee bar.